0xcad/free_to_play/notes.md

 TODO:
 * eventually throttle chat api
-* I uncommented Stripe because it was really slow. find out why.
+* I uncommented Stripe because it was really slow. find out why. - DONE
-* make the credit card form take up more space in the modal
+* make the credit card form take up more space in the modal - DONE
 * add css to notifications -- the close x should be way bigger on mobile
 * add chat novelty purchases.
-    * ability to send reaction images.
+    * ability to send reaction images. - NOPE
-    * mark the user text as gold, give them a special icon in chat. put laurels around their name
+    * mark the user text as gold, give them a special icon in chat. put laurels around their name - NOPE
-    * ability to change your name color, or select a custom icon. you can do this in the account page.
+    * ability to change your name color, or select a custom icon. you can do this in the account page. - NOPE
 * IMPORTANT! special chat notification for when a user buys gems
-* idea: pay "indulgences" to increase odds of being selected to play next?
+* idea: pay "indulgences" to increase odds of being selected to play next? - NOPE
-* idea: a "continue" button with gems that lets you restart. you get one continue, it costs five dollars (in gems). you see a countdown for like 10 seconds, and then you get to play again.
+* idea: a "continue" button with gems that lets you restart. you get one continue, it costs five dollars (in gems). you see a countdown for like 10 seconds, and then you get to play again. - NOPE

 # 2025-08-16
 in and out, 15 minute programming project. can i get fun clicking to work?